Maria Mezentseva

-Maria Mezentseva (Ukrainian: Марія Сергіївна Мезенцева, romanized: Mariia Serhiyivna Mezentseva) is a Ukrainian politician.
+Maria Mezentseva (Ukrainian: Марія Сергіївна Мезенцева, romanized: Mariia Serhiyivna Mezentseva; born 10 December 1989) is a Ukrainian politician.
 Mezentseva was elected to Verkhovna Rada, the Ukrainian parliament, in 2019.
 She holds several positions related to European integration, including deputy chairperson of the Committee on Ukraine's Integration into the European Union (as of 2020) and chairperson of the Ukrainian delegation to the Parliamentary Assembly of the Council of Europe (as of 2021).

 Youth and early career

-Maria Mezentseva was brought up in Kharkiv.
+Maria Mezentseva was born on 10 December 1989 in Kharkiv.
 She did an internship in Brussels with European political parties and the European Parliament and returned to Ukraine during the late 2013, early 2014 Revolution of Dignity.

 Political career

 Ukraine

-Mezentseva was elected to the Kharkiv City Council in 2015.
+Mezentseva was elected to the Kharkiv City Council in 2015 for the party Self Reliance.
 In the 2019 Ukrainian parliamentary election, she was elected to the Verkhovna Rada, the Ukrainian parliament, representing Kharkiv, and as a member of the Servant of the People party.

 Mezentseva saw one of her political achievements as writing a law for the Verkhovna Rada that increased the integration of the Ukrainian market with the European market.